FangningZhang81/Canadian-Grocery-Price/README.md

 The repository is structured as follows:

-- **data/raw_data**: Due to the large size of the raw dataset, it is not included in the repository.
+- **data/raw_data**: Due to the raw dataset is too large, it is not included in the repository.
 It can be downloaded using the script available in `scripts/02-download_data`.
 - **data/analysis_data**: Includes the cleaned datasets that were used in the analysis.
 - **model**: Stores the Bayesian models used in the study.
 Also includes an API for accessing the models.
 - **paper**: Consists of files used to generate the paper, including the Quarto document, the PDF of the paper, and the reference bibliography file.